 The lower Turkey ranks on domestic economic metrics, the higher the actual purchasing power becomes for the foreign investor.
 For those who recognize this, purchasing property in Istanbul is not just a real estate transaction; it is a strategic acquisition of a premium global lifestyle at a deeply discounted valuation.

-Frequently Asked Questions (FAQ) About Moving to Turkey
+Frequently Asked Questions About Relocating to Turkey

 Is it safe for expats to live in Istanbul?